VHS Revival looks back at those quotes which truly defined their characters

 Movie: Edward Scissorhands

 For me director Tim Burton is somewhat overrated, and in spite of his unique visual eye, his great movies are few and far between – either tragically dated like his version of Batman, or simply a case of style-over-substance.
-Edward Scissorhands is perhaps the director’s finest achievement, a movie drenched in the excesses of grotesquerie without ever drowning in them.
+Edward Scissorhands is perhaps the director’s finest achievement, a fantastical tale that is grounded through pure emotion.

 The film is about alienation, and the way in which those who are different are often feared, and invariably victimised.
 Edward – a puppy-eyed Frankenstein’s monster who has been hiding out in a Gothic castle at the edge of suburbia – is taken in by an honest-to-goodness resident, and quickly becomes the flavour of the month with the town’s desperate housewives, until ultimately they grow bored and begin to bay for his blood.

 Edward’s hands are symbolic of his inability to fit in, and when his attempts at helping a young boy result in him causing the youngster accidental harm, he is run out of town by a murderous rabble hellbent on revenge.
 Even more tragic is the fact that Ed has fallen in love with his surrogate family’s daughter, Kim, who is the only person the runaway can still trust.

 ‘Hold me,’ Kim says as the two of them prepare to say goodbye forever, and with a cute double meaning, Edward holds out the same giant hands which clumsily sliced her younger brother, uttering the ironic and heartbreaking words which so accurately highlight his unique predicament.
 It is a wonderful gilt-edged touch which beautifully encapsulates the movie’s central theme.